 Into the bottle

-The bottle can hold water weighing no more than 1 kg.
-Can you pour gasoline weighing the same amount into this bottle?
+A bottle can hold water weighing no more than 1 kg.
+Can the same bottle hold gasoline of the same mass?

 Result